cgalli/ATMOS_6910_2018/lecture10.md

 ```

 ## A solid philosophy
-You will write code …​
+You will write code ...

-to learn how to write code …​
+to learn how to write code ...

-to throw away that code …​
+to throw away that code ...

-to learn how to write code …​
+to learn how to write code ...

-to write code that works and is useful​
+to write code that works and is useful

+The reason we sift through mountains of data is to find the essence of that data or its relationships to other data.
+Making sense of it can be confusing.
+Communicating what that data means in the context of your research can feel daunting.

+## This for that
+The practical answer when approaching design is always somehwere in the middle of spectrum:

+- Many separate functions vs. one long program
+- Separate files for individual functions vs. single file
+- Reusable code as abstracted functions vs. duplicative code in-line
+- Elegant and compressed structure of execution vs. verbose and explicit
+- Comments and docs imbedded vs. no comments or docs

+... and so on.

+The goal is almost always to accomplish a task efficiently and practical without extra "junk" code or structure and organization.